dekoza/mtgpl/AFR.rst

    |mana_4|\ |mana_g|: Level 3

-   When this class becomes level 3, target land you control becomes a creature with haste and "This creature's power and toughness are each equal to the number of lands you control."
+   When this Class becomes level 3, target land you control becomes a creature with haste and "This creature's power and toughness are each equal to the number of lands you control."
 It's still a land.

 :mtgtip:`Ellywick Tumblestrum<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/a/bab81bc0-0369-469e-9296-6d9681697b21.jpg?1624534647|https://scryfall.com/card/afr/181/ellywick-tumblestrum?utm_source=api>`